 Job 18 – What is Bildad’s explanation for Job’s frustration (See 1-4)?
 What metaphors are used to illustrate the ruin of the wicked?
 How can these metaphors, from a different point of view, illustrate the life of the righteous?
 To what extent does your mood determine how you view a given situation?

 Job 19 – What does Job think is the source of his troubles?
 What is the attitude of Job’s family and friends?
 What is Job’s emotional tone before and after verse 23?

 Job 20 – What theme does Zophar reiterate?
 What illustrations does he use this time?
 To what extent are these metaphors fulfilled in our current society?
 What should we focus on during our lifetime?

 Feel free to respond with a short note or a comment about any of the questions above.
 Also, I welcome any other thoughts or ideas, favorite inspirational videos, photos, or favorite Bible verses.
-Just add them to the comments or to a Facebook page I’ve set up at this link: This Day With God – A Spiritual Journey.
+Just add them to the comments.

 Resources and Supplementary Helps Used in Posts

 Adeney, Carol.
 This Morning with God: A Daily Study Guide to the Entire Bible.
 Downers Grove, IL: InterVarsity, 1978.
 Print.